 At first sight, there are some similarities between a friggitoria and modern fast foods.

 This kind of commercial activities has existed since the distant past, meeting a common need: feeding passers-by.
 Something that can be easily demonstrated by visiting Pompeii and Herculaneum.
 These ancient cities are still almost intact: the volcanic ashes that covered them many centuries ago, have also protected them from the passage of time.
 ‘Thanks’ to Mount Vesuvius, it’s still possible to see these places as they were when Emperor Titus ruled over the Roman Empire.
 Walking through their streets, it’s easy to come across a ‘caupona’: a small food shop that long ago served food and beverages.
 The caupona can be considered the ancestor of the friggitoria.

 Nowadays, there are many ‘friggitorie’ in almost every Italian city: the most famous are in Naples, Genoa and Palermo.

 Not just crocchè in a friggitoria.

-rocchè is not the only delicacy sold in a friggitoria, there are in fact many many others: here follows a small list of the most famous, divided by city of origin.
-Even if this list is quite incomplete, it gives a good idea about the great variety of specialities offered.
+rocchè is not the only delicacy sold in a friggitoria, there are in fact many many others: here follows a small list of the most famous, divided by the city of origin.
+Even if this list is quite incomplete, it gives a good idea about the great variety of specialties offered.